lightbits/lightbits.github.io/euler/euler.markdown

 The derivative of `x^2` is simple, but it might take you longer than you'd like to differentiate more complex expressions&mdash;possibly involving matrix multiplications and stuff.
 Luckily we have some pretty neat tools to do that for us&mdash;gone are the days when it was a symbol of hard work and dedication if your paper had pages upon pages of calculus, rigorously deriving each expression by hand (I still see papers like that for some reason).

 Look for optimization libraries with *automatic differentiation*.
 You could also use a symbolic processor (found in MATLAB or Octave) to derive analytic expressions and translate them into your code.
 You could also use this [online tool]().
-The simplest thing to do, however, might just be bodge it with finite differences:
+The simplest thing to do, however, might just be botch it with finite differences:

     dfdx = (f(x+dx) - f(x-dx)) / 2dx